tommct/spikingthesis/contents/introduction.md

 When sodium channels open, they let in a huge influx of sodium ions because they follow the electrical gradient to the negative cell interior as well as following the concentration gradient that has less sodium inside the cell than outside.
 These sodium channels are voltage-gated meaning that these transmembrane proteins change shape when the cell becomes *less* negative.
 Therefore, this electrical depolarization induces positive feedback: the less negative the cell is, the more sodium channels open up, which depolarizes the cell even more, which opens more sodium channels to let more positively charged sodium channels in....
-This rush of sodium into the cell characterizes the abrupt change in membrane potential, i.e., the spike.
+This rush of sodium into the cell characterizes the abrupt change in membrane potential, i.e., the onset of the spike.
 Potassium also plays a role.
 The Hodgkin-Huxley model of the action potential as derived from their work in the giant squid axon describes the voltage-gated conformations that the channels undertake to serve as a gate to allow sodium or potassium ions to pass or not.
 In the case of the sodium channel, there are 4 different conformations and with the potassium channel, there are 2.